datawire/ambassador-docs/topics/running/aes-redis.md

-# The Ambassador Edge Stack and Redis
+# Edge Stack and Redis

 The Ambassador Edge Stack make use of Redis for several purposes.
 By default, all components of the Ambassador Edge Stack share a Redis connection pool.